Roboguy3000/Eve-Industry-Manager/README.md

 # Eve-Industry-Manager
-A manager for Eve Online
+A Python manager for Eve Online